 The battery can also become discharged with the vehicle stationary by idling current consumers.
-Valid for vehicles with 4-cylinder engine: When the vehicle is stationary (planned event) during the cold time of the year, you should remove the battery and store it in a nonfreezing area.
+When the vehicle is stationary (planned event) during the cold time of the year, you should remove the battery and store it in a nonfreezing area.
 This way you prevent that the battery "freezes" and thereby is destroyed.
 During the warmer time of the year it is sufficient to disconnect the negative terminal from the battery.
 Occasionally charge even a disconnected battery.
-Valid for vehicles with 6-cylinder engine: All work on the battery should be performed by an authorized dealership.